-Clothing, furniture, draperies, and other flammable materials must not be placed on or near the appliance.
+• Clothing, furniture, draperies, and other flammable materials must not be placed on or near the appliance.

-A barrier designed to reduce the risk of burns from the hot viewing glass is provided with this appliance and shall be installed for the protection of children and other at-risk individuals.
+A barrier designed to reduce the risk of burns from the hot viewing glass is provided with this appliance and shall be installed.
 DO NOT operate the appliance with the barrier removed.
 If the barrier becomes damaged, the barrier shall be replaced with the manufacturer's barrier for this appliance.